ilios/user-guide/learner-groups/remove-learner-group.md

 It is important (even if the group has already been emptied of members) to make sure the Learner Group is not attached to any Courses and Sessions.
 There are several easy ways to make sure this is the case before permanently deleting the Learner Group.

 The removal of the Learners from the Learner Group has not yet taken place.
 This is a good time to review for sessions and offerings with which this Learner Group is associated - before removing the members.
+As shown below, you can consult the calendar or expand to view all courses and sessions associated with this learner group.

 ![review options](../images/delete_learner_group/review_options.png)